 Highway 101 receives extremely heavy long distance and local bicycle traffic during the summer months.
-U.S. Highway 101 is the route for two bicycle routes: the Oregon Coast Bike Route; the TransAmerica Trail.
+U.S. Highway 101 is the route for three bicycle routes: the Oregon Coast Bicycle Route; the Trans-America Bikeway; and the Northwest Oregon Loop Bicycle Route.
 This bike route is very dangerous, having many curves and no barriers preventing automobiles from entering the bike lane.